lua-rocks/luapi/README.md

 ## Style guide

-These rules are optional, but highly recommended:
+These rules are _optional_, but highly recommended:

 - Maximum line number is **80** characters.
 - `One line` **title** comments must start with **uppercase** letter.